rheiland/xml2jupyter/README.md

 Using a [PhysiCell](http://physicell.mathcancer.org/) XML configuration file, this tool lets you generate a graphical user interface (GUI) consisting of [Jupyter widgets](https://ipywidgets.readthedocs.io/en/stable/index.html).
 The `xml2jupyter.py` Python script provides a core component of the GUI by generating a panel (Jupyter `Tab`) of custom model parameter widgets.
 The other Python scripts in this repository are static; all together, they provide a self-contained Jupyter notebook GUI tailored to a custom PhysiCell simulator.
 While the project is specific to PhysiCell, the basic idea of generating Jupyter widgets can be extended to other text-based configuration files.

-We realize the name "xml2jupyter" is pretty generic.
+We realize the name "xml2jupyter" is somewhat generic.
 We wanted a name that was descriptive, but also concise and, besides, its functionality can (and most likely will) be extended well beyond what is possible in the initial release - to generate custom parameter widgets for a PhysiCell configuration file.

 <!--
 If you simply want to try the notebook, without downloading anything, try clicking on this Binder badge [![Binder](https://img.shields.io/badge/PhysiCell-JupyterGUI-E66581.svg)](https://mybinder.org/v2/gh/rheiland/xml2gui/master?filepath=PhysiCell.ipynb) to run it from your browser.